NCCD celebrates a successful fundraising campaign and highlights two examples of noteworthy SDM® system implementations.

 There is currently great interest in the child welfare field in using predictive analytics, spurred on by "big data," to help children and families.
 But how do we mitigate the risks?
-In this report, NCCD lays out principles for product development, evaluation, and practice to use predictive analytics responsibly and successfully.
+In this report, Evident Change lays out principles for product development, evaluation, and practice to use predictive analytics responsibly and successfully.

 The SDM® system is like a good friend: Both are reliable, with SDM assessment tools going through inter-rater reliability testing to determine how truly reliable they are.